-The increase long term decline or marriage and increase in cohabitation and divorce can explain many of the above trends:
+The long term decline in marriage and increase in cohabitation and divorce can explain the increase in many types of family diversity.

-The fact that people are getting married later explains why there are more Kidult and single person households (for those who can afford it move into their own houses on their own, young people who can’t afford to move out stay living with their parents into their 30s, which has become increasingly common in recent years.
+The fact that people are getting married later explains why there are more Kidult and single person households: those who can afford it move into their own houses on their own, young people who can’t afford to move out stay living with their parents into their 30s, which has become increasingly common in recent years.

 Any divorce which involves children is very likely to create one single parent household and one single person household for a period of time, and then many of these people will go on to form reconstituted families.